 We've currently tested nine Sony soundbars.
 Sony produces sturdy, well-built soundbars.
 They tend to excel in dialogue reproduction, but their lack of sound enhancement features can be a drawback if you want a touch more bass or treble in your mix.
 As Sony produces soundbars at several price points, they can range in features.

-The Sony HT-ST5000 is the best Sony soundbar that we've tested.
+The Sony HT-ST5000 is the best Sony soundbar we've tested.
 This 7.1.2 setup offers a well-rounded performance using only a soundbar and subwoofer.
 It has a good stereo frequency response that can reproduce voices and lead instruments well.
 It can also produce a thumpy, rumbly bass that's well-suited for action flicks or EDM tracks.
-That said, it comes with EQ presets so that you can adjust its sound profile to better suit your preferences.
+That said, it comes with EQ presets so you can adjust its sound profile.
 If you're a big movie buff, it supports Dolby Atmos, and it has a variety of inputs like three Full HDMI In ports that make it easy to use the bar as a hub between your TV and other devices like a Blu-ray player.
 It also supports a lot of audio formats like eARC, and you can passthrough 4k content.
 You can even stream your favorite audio to the bar using Bluetooth, Wi-Fi, or Chromecast built-in.

 Unfortunately, its sound enhancement features are a bit limited, and you can't fine-tune its bass or treble.
 It also has a disappointing surround performance, especially as it doesn't come with discrete surround speakers.
 While it can get loud, there are also some compression artifacts present at max volume.
-Still, if you're looking for a soundbar that offers a lot of connectivity and audio format support, it's a suitable choice with a versatile overall performance.
+Still, if you're looking for a soundbar that offers lots of connectivity and audio format support, it's a suitable choice with a versatile overall performance.